Smart Orbiter v3.0 summary

 predefined positions ensure repeatable and always correct tensioning.

-The elastic tensioning arm makes sure the tensioning is independent from filament diameter and avoids filament deformation due to over-tensioning.
+The elastic tensioning arm makes sure the tensioning is independent of filament diameter and avoids filament deformation due to over-tensioning.

 Secondary drive gear

-Secondary drive gear easy remove feature for easy cleaning and maintenance.
+The secondary drive gear has an easy-to-remove feature for simple cleaning and maintenance.

 Precision mainshaft